 Convertible preferred stock allows investors to exchange their security for common stock of the same issuer.
-To better understand this type of security, we’ll cover these four subtopics in this chapter:
+To understand how this security works, this chapter covers four subtopics:

-Let’s go through some examples to familiarize ourselves with convertible preferred stock.
+Let’s work through a few examples to get comfortable with convertible preferred stock.

 A $100 par, 5% convertible preferred stock with a conversion ratio of 4:1 is trading at $100 per share.

-The conversion ratio details how many shares of common stock an investor receives if they convert the preferred stock.
-The issuer sets the conversion ratio at issuance, which generally stays fixed over the life of the investment.
-In this example, a converting preferred stockholder receives 4 shares of common stock for every preferred share owned.
+The conversion ratio tells you how many shares of common stock you receive if you convert one share of preferred stock.
+The issuer sets the conversion ratio at issuance, and it generally stays fixed over the life of the security.

 Back to our example: